zhenghao-li/Data_Mining/EX2/Exercise2.md

 positive rate.
 But in general, the second approach performed better than the first approach.

-Why could classification generally outperformed liner regression in this case?
+Why could classification generally outperform liner regression in this case?
 Firstly, what we want to predict is a binary variable having values 1 or 0.
 But linear regression model usually performs better in predicting continuous variables than discrete variables.
-Secondly, it potentially has more room for errors that comes from choosing the threshold for the followed discretization.
+Secondly, it potentially has more room for errors that come from choosing the threshold for the followed discretization.
 Categorization or discretization assumes that the relationship between the predictor and the response is flat within intervals and the threshold is very likely to be estimated with sampling error.
-Moreover, the errors we get from the first stage of doing linear regression might be magnified in the second stage when choosing threshold.
-That explains why the linear regression has higher error rates and false positive rates.
+Moreover, the errors we get from the first stage of doing linear regression might be magnified in the second stage when choosing the threshold.
+But there is no error that is probably magnified in the later logistic regression when choosing a desired threshold in the raw data at first.
+That explains why the linear regression has higher error rates and false positive rates than logistic regression.

 Conversely, logistic regression performs better on classification problems due to the fact that they are constructed to predict conditional probabilities where the binary outcomes are in the discrete form.
-Unlike linear regression, logistic regression can directly predict probabilities (values that are restricted to the (0,1) interval), furthermore, those probabilities are well-calibrated when compared to the linear regression.
+Unlike linear regression, logistic regression can directly predict probabilities (values that are restricted to the (0,1) interval).
+Those probabilities are well-calibrated when compared to the linear regression.

 **Extra Question: How to improve an article’s chance to become viral?**